amelie-girard7/Reinforcement_Learning/README.md

 ![How does it work](img/how.PNG)
 *// This image visualizes the basic workflow of RLHF, showing how human feedback guides the model towards more desirable outputs.*

-## Datasets for RL Training
+## 3.2.
+Datasets for RLHF

 Successful RLHF implementation depends on well-prepared datasets.
 The following are essential:

-1. **Preference Dataset**: Contains pairs of input texts and multiple model-generated outputs, along with labels indicating human preferences.
+**Preference Dataset**: Contains pairs of input texts and multiple model-generated outputs, along with labels indicating human preferences.
 This dataset is used to train the reward model.

     - **Example**: In the context of text summarization, the dataset might include a research paper followed by several different summaries, with labels indicating which summary better captures the key findings and conclusions.

-2. **Prompt Dataset**: A collection of prompts used to generate outputs from the LLM during fine-tuning.
+**Prompt Dataset**: A collection of prompts used to generate outputs from the LLM during fine-tuning.

     - **Example**: For autocompletion tasks, prompts could be the beginning of a sentence like "The economic impact of the pandemic has been..." that the model needs to complete in a coherent and contextually appropriate manner.

-3. **Data Preparation**: Ensure that datasets are formatted in JSON Lines and stored in Google Cloud Storage (GCS).
+**Data Preparation**: Ensure that datasets are formatted in JSON Lines and stored in Google Cloud Storage (GCS).
 Proper data organization is crucial for smooth training operations.

-### Reward Model Training
+#### Reward Model Training

 The reward model is trained using the preference dataset.
 It learns to predict a score for each output based on how well it aligns with human preferences.